Working with the Intergovernmental Authority on Development (IGAD) to increase drought resilience in the Horn of Africa

 Title: Strengthening the Capacity of IGAD towards Enhanced Drought Resilience in the Horn of Africa (SCIDA II)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ); European Union Emergency Trust Fund for Africa (EUTF)
+Co-funded by: European Union Emergency Trust Fund for Africa (EUTF)

 Country: IGAD Member States: Djibouti, Eritrea (currently suspended), Ethiopia, Kenya, Sudan, Somalia, South Sudan, Uganda; project office in Djibouti